 - We are placing more emphasis on users paying for the services they receive.
 This lessens the burden on ratepayers.
-Our fees and charges have been reviewed to closely align to the costs associated with providing those services. - We are not forecasting any revenue from any dividends. - We are not going to be fully rate-fund depreciation for Te Kūiti stormwater, Te Kūiti wastewater and Water Supply assets during the first four years of the plan.
-The shortfall in rate-funded depreciation will be recovered in the remaining years of the draft LTP after taking into account rates affordability. - What does it mean for your rates?
+Our fees and charges have been reviewed to closely align to the costs associated with providing those services. - We are not forecasting any revenue from any dividends. - We will be increasing the overall Depreciation Reserve Balance by approximately \$17 million. - We will fund the local share of the cost of renewals for local roads and loan repayments each year.

+- We are not going to fully rate-fund depreciation for Te Kūiti stormwater in Years 1-2, or Te Kūiti wastewater and water supply assets during Years 1-4 of the LTP.
+The shortfall in rate-funded depreciation will be recovered in the remaining years of the LTP after taking into account rates affordability. - We have deferred the funding of the principal repayment for the Solid Waste Activity in Year 1 of the LTP and will phase this in from Year 2. - We are projecting to increase external debt to \$49.6 million in Year 4, then reduce to \$32.4 million by Year 10.

+What does it mean for your rates?

-We will be collecting rates each year to cover the costs in our budget, pay back debt and store some away for future renewals (depreciation).
+We collect rates each year to cover the costs in our budget, pay back debt and store some away for future renewals (depreciation).
+This means a change to your rates annually.